Code of Ethics

 Community Involvement

-WLUSP respects the right of its employees to be involved in the University community, but staff members should remember that they have a responsibility to avoid being compromised by their participation or membership in organizations.
+WLUSP respects the right of its employees to be involved in the community, including Laurier and the greater Waterloo and Brantford area’s, but staff members should remember that they have a responsibility to avoid being compromised by their participation or membership in organizations.

 Conflict of Interest

-Editors, employees and writers are responsible for their own conduct, and it is up to individuals who represent the organization to ensure that their actions can withstand intense conflict-of-interest scrutiny.
+Editors, employees, writers and programmers are responsible for their own conduct, and it is up to individuals who represent the organization to ensure that their actions can withstand intense conflict- of-interest scrutiny.

-Staff members shall not have financial or personal interest in an organization about which he or she writes or determines the play of related events.
+Staff members shall not have financial or personal interest in an organization about which he or she covers or determines the play of related events.

 Staff members should not exploit their connection with WLUSP to advertise, endorse or promote products or causes.